 The data Amazon keeps to themselves is powerful.
-It also gives Amazons Retail huge advantage when it comes to deciding what they should and should not sell.
+It also gives Amazons Retail a huge advantage when it comes to deciding what they should and should not sell.
 When it comes to sellers competing on the same product, it doesn’t take a genius to work out who’s going to get ranked higher.

 The key takeaway?
-Selling on Amazon in 2020 is all about being creative.
+Selling on Amazon in 2022 is all about being creative.
 Do not compete with their offers – think of new ones!
 You can track these efforts in Amazon’s Brand Analytics under the Reports tab in Seller Central.

-Amazon algorithms – how can you rank higher?
+How can you rank higher?

 Amazon’s SEO is supposed to work in a similar way to a Google search engine.
 Typically, customers wont get as far as the third page.
 So, some things to consider:

-Competing in a saturated marketplace
+Competing in the marketplace

 With Amazon becoming increasingly saturated with retailers it’s

-important to think about how your products are fitting in to the market.
+important to think about how your products are fitting into the market.
 If you’re selling products that fall into a competitive niche, you should

 start thinking about the following: